dijasila/ASE/doc/ase/calculators/plumed.rst

 Plumed_ is an open source library which allows to implement several kind of enhanced sampling methods and contains a variety of tools to analyze data obtained from molecular dynamics simulations.
-With this calculator can be carried out biased simulations incluing metadynamics or its variation well-tempered metadynamics, among others.
+With this calculator can be carried out biased simulations including metadynamics or its variation well-tempered metadynamics, among others.
 Besides, it is possible to compute a large set of collective variables that plumed has already implemented for being calculated on-the-fly in MD simulations